 A 2012 Bloomberg BusinessWeek online report noted a projected 42 percent growth in the language translation and interpretation industries from 2010 to 2020 because of the rise in multinational business transactions and the “increasingly diverse U.S. population.”

 In another article for the Huffington Post, Nataly Kelly, corporate executive and author, emphasizes the continued, and even growing, importance of translators.
 She cites that even with machine translation and its impressive speed, human translators are still vital, more than ever, to ensure that the technology is used intelligently.
 Also, Kelly downplays notions that because of machine and crowdsourced translations, translators will soon be forced to offer their services for free.
 On the contrary, “global business and international communication” ensure that professional human translators are in demand and increasingly valuable.

-Ordorica added, “Technology is not the enemy.
+Martinez added, “Technology is not the enemy.
 If anything, technology helps us become more efficient in what we do.
-Technology aids in the evolution of this industry but at the end of the day, human translators will never be indispensible.
+Technology aids in the evolution of this industry but at the end of the day, human translators will never be indispensable.
 Language will always require a human touch.”

 Spanish Translation Services

 Spanish is the world’s third most widely spoken language, and second most spoken in the U.S., next to its official language, English.
 As such, it is little to no surprise that more organizations and companies are investing time and resources in finding a reliable and efficient Spanish translator to help them maximize the potential of a growing market.

 As an established Spanish translation services provider, The Spanish Group specializes only in Spanish to English (and vice versa) translations for all types of documents—from websites and marketing documents to personal files such as marriage and birth certificates.
 Its highly competitive staff is composed of native-level Spanish speakers with years of experience in teaching, speaking and writing in both Spanish and English.